203 Institutional Conflicts of Interest

-USU Policy 583 states that Utah State University is “committed to advancing knowledge through engagement in research and scholarship” and that USU provides “a creative and ethical environment that supports free inquiry… that will contribute to the economic, social, and cultural welfare of humankind.”
-In order to advance research-based discoveries in a manner that ensures public trust in the research enterprise, Utah State University must ensure that all research is beyond ethical reproach.
+Utah State University is committed to engaging in innovative and creative research that directly benefits the State of Utah and its citizens (USU Policy 4100).
+To that end, Utah State University is committed to ensuring that all research at USU is conducted in a manner that is safe, ethical, and responsible.
+In order to advance research-based discoveries in a manner that ensures public trust in the research enterprise, Utah State University is committed to managing its conflicts as an institution, in much the same manner that researchers must manage their conflicts.
 Institutional Conflicts of Interest (ICOI) can, without appropriate management, threaten the validity and public confidence in the research enterprise.
-Therefore, all human subjects research in which an ICOI is present shall undergo a review process, and move forward under a management plan approved by the appropriate institutional-level conflict review committee as well as by the Institutional Review Board.
+Therefore, all human subjects research in which an ICOI is potentially present shall undergo a review process.
+If an ICOI is found to be present, the research will move forward under a management plan approved by the appropriate institutional-level conflict review committee as outlined in USU Policy 2300, and adopted by the Institutional Review Board as conditions for protocol approval.

-An Institutional Conflict of Interest exists whenever the financial interests or holdings of Utah State University or the personal financial interests or holdings of institutional leaders might affect or reasonably appear to affect the design, conduct, reporting, review, or oversight of human subjects research.
+An Institutional Conflict of Interest exists whenever the financial interests or holdings of Utah State University or the personal financial interests or holdings of institutional leaders might affect or reasonably appear to affect the design, conduct, reporting, review, or oversight of human subjects research (USU Policy 2300).
 An institutional leader is any person with direct authority over the allocation of institutional resources, including, but not limited to: the President, the Provost, the Executive Vice President, Vice Provosts, Vice Presidents, Deans, Department Heads, and Center Directors (including Associate or Assistant Vice Provosts and Presidents).
 It also includes those holding positions in an interim capacity who are able to directly influence salaries, appointments, resource allocation, or oversight of human subjects research, including Chairs, Vice Chairs, and Directors of the Institutional Review Board, Conflict of Interest Committee, and other committees designated by the institution’s research compliance officers.
-Members of the USU Board of Trustees are governed by a separate conflict of interest policy, and are not governed by this policy.

 Institutional Conflicts of Interest can be created by gifts, payments, royalty income, or other financial benefits provided to the university from for-profit or private entities.
 They can also be created by equity holdings held by the university or its entities.
 Examples of institutional financial interests that could bring about an ICOI include: